tfkachmad/8-Week-SQL-Challenge/Case-Study-3-Foodie-Fi/Solution-A-Customer-Journey.md

         | 19          | 2       | 2020-06-29 |
         | 19          | 3       | 2020-08-29 |

     > All the customer started their journey using Foodie-Fi with the Trial plan.
-Some customer choose one of the three available plans, plan with plan_id with either 1 (basic monthly), 2 (pro monthly), or 3 (pro annual) after their trial plan ended.
-There are also customer that is churned/cancelled their subscription either after their trial plan ended or after certain plan.
+Some customers choose one of the three available plans, plan with plan_id with either 1 (basic monthly), 2 (pro monthly), or 3 (pro annual) after their trial plan ends.
+There are also customers that churned/canceled their subscriptions either after their trial plan ended or after a certain plan.